navk341/HTML_Test/README.md

 # HTML_Test

-Trying to design a basic HTML page.
+Designed a basic HTML page for practise.